anaslimem/cargo-diagnose/README.md

 Good / Healthy Crates: 88%
 ```

-### JSON Mode
+### JSON Output

-If you want to plug this into a CI/CD pipeline or external dashboard, you can output pure JSON data instead:
+If you want to use this in scripts or other tools, you can get the output as JSON:

 ```bash
 cargo-diagnose analyze --json
 ```

-### CI Threshold (Fail Under)
+### Fail Test (CI)

-You can configure `cargo-diagnose` to exit with a non-zero system failure code if the project health dips below a certain percentage.
-This is incredibly useful for blocking Pull Requests that introduce heavily unmaintained or vulnerable crates:
+You can make `cargo-diagnose` fail the command if the score is too low.
+This is useful for stopping pull requests that add unsafe or unmaintained crates:

 ```bash
 cargo-diagnose analyze --fail-under 90
 ```
-If the overall score is less than `90%`, it will fail the build step.
+If the overall score is less than `90%`, the command will fail.

 ## How the Scoring Works

-A direct dependency is considered "Healthy" natively unless it meets one of these severe conditions:
+A dependency is healthy unless:
-1. **Security Risk:** It has a reported CVE vulnerability on OSV.dev.
+1. **Security Risk:** It has a known security problem on OSV.dev.
-2. **Maintenance Risk:** The repository is officially "Archived" on GitHub, or it has zero stars and an alarming amount of open issues.
+2. **Maintenance Risk:** The repository is archived on GitHub, or it has zero stars and many open issues.
-3. **Severe Issue Count:** It has more than 10 individual issues explicitly flagged by `cargo-doctor`.
+3. **Many Issues:** It has more than 10 issues found by `cargo-doctor`.

-If an update is available (Version Risk), it will be flagged in the report for your context, but it **will not** negatively alter your health percentage, to avoid unnecessary noise for fast-moving ecosystems.
+If a newer version is available, it will be shown in the report.
+It will not lower your score, so you don't get warnings that are not important.

 ## License

 MIT